Back to Back (Drake song): Cover art

-"Back to Back" is a song by Canadian rapper Drake.
-It is the second diss track created by Drake and aimed at American rapper Meek Mill, following "Charged Up".
-At OVO Fest 2015, Drake performed "Charged Up" and this song live.
 The album's cover art is a still of game 6 of the 1993 World Series, when former professional baseball player Joe Carter of the Toronto Blue Jays famously hit a walk-off home run to win the series against the Philadelphia Phillies.
 The Blue Jays repeated as World Series champions, becoming the first MLB franchise founded after 1903, and 7th overall, to win back-to-back titles.